KevinDeWire/Sensor_Data_Logger/README.md

 • If the user selects ‘No’, the user stays on Activity B and recording is not interrupted (5 points) -- DONE

-Graduate students’ additional requirements [20 points total]
+Graduate students’ additional requirements [20 points total] -- DONE

 Add a third button to Activity B “Record Event”.
 When the user hits this button, the timestamp is logged in the same .txt or .csv file in the following format: